adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 Wait for the installation to complete, then close the Android SDK Manager.

+!!! tip Disable Android Emulator for Visual Studio
+    The Android Virtual Device from Google and the Android Emulator for Visual Studio are incompatible with one another.
+To use the Android Virtual Device, open a PowerShell prompt as an Administrator, then run the command  `bcdedit /set hypervisorlaunchtype off` and reboot.
+You may also have to install [Intel HAXM], which is available for download through the Android SDK Manager but needs to be installed separately.

 * Click **Tools** -> **Android** -> **Android Emulator Manager**.
 * Click **Create...**
 * Fill in the form.
 You must specify: